 We live in a society and age where we are bombarded by information like never before.
 Our minds are constantly flooded with images by mass-marketing companies in an attempt to change our shopping habits and general behaviour to their advantage.
 On top of that we are exposed to music, movies, computer games and books with questionable content like never before.

 Growing up I hated it when somebody would say that the devil was using the media to brainwash the public.
-I hated it because I was using the media to satisfy my own flesh in every possible way.
+I hated it because I was using the media to satisfy my own flesh.

 I grew up in a religious home and certain moral boundaries were clearly defined.
 Diving head-first into socially acceptable but religiously condemned media-based content was the easiest way to bypass the physical barriers that were set up for me by my parents and the community I grew up in.